-Pursuant to the provisions of the Companies Act and Listing Regulations, the Board has carried out an annual performance evaluation of its own performance, the performance of Independent Directors and other Directors individually, as well as the evaluation of the working of its Committees for the Year 2020.
-The evaluation has been carried out on the basis of criteria defined by the Nomination & Remuneration Committee in its Meeting dated 29 July 2014.
+Pursuant to the provisions of the Companies Act and Listing Regulations, the Board has carried out an annual performance evaluation of its own performance, the performance of Independent Directors and other Directors individually, as well as the evaluation of the working of its Committees for the Year 2021.
+The evaluation has been carried out on the basis of criteria defined by the Nomination & Remuneration Committee in its Meeting dated 29 July 2014 and as amended from time to time.